Structure: Biological

 The spiral arrangement of small bright yellow florets that make up the flower head of a sunflower is an example of the highly ordered structure that characterizes all organisms.

 In biology, one of the properties of life is its highly ordered structure, which can be observed at multiple levels such as in cells, tissues, organs, and organisms.

-In another context, structure can also observed in macromolecules, particularly proteins and nucleic acids.
+In another context, structure can be also observed in macromolecules, particularly proteins and nucleic acids.
 The function of these molecules is determined by their shape as well as their composition, and their structure has multiple levels.
 Protein structure has a four-level hierarchy.
 The primary structure is the sequence of amino acids that make it up.
 It has a peptide backbone made up of a repeated sequence of a nitrogen and two carbon atoms.
 The secondary structure consists of repeated patterns determined by hydrogen bonding.
 The two basic types are the α-helix and the β-pleated sheet.
 The tertiary structure is a back and forth bending of the polypeptide chain, and the quaternary structure is the way that tertiary units come together and interact.
 Structural biology is concerned with biomolecular structure of macromolecules.